HajKlau/cpp_exercises/README.md

 # Cpp exercises various

-A collection of programming tasks in C++, sorted by topic and according to good design practices.
-The code is modular, tested and organised in a way that resembles real production projects.
+A collection of programming tasks in C++, done according to good design practices and sorted by topics.
+The code is modular, organised and is being tested to resemble real production projects.

 ## Directory structure